Multilevel Monte Carlo Variational Inference: Theoretical Analyses

+On the basis of the theoretical properties from Lemma~\ref{lem:var_order}, we prove the following theorem for SNR. \begin{thm}[Signal-to-noise ratio bound] Suppose that Assumptions~\ref{assmp:comp_cost}--\ref{asm:lipschitz} hold.
+Then, the SNR {at} iteration $t$ for each method is bounded as

-where $\kappa$ is a positive constant. \begin{proof} See Section \ref{prop2:proof} for the proof. \end{proof} \end{thm} The above theorem implies that, for the MC and RQMC-based methods, the SNR can be increased only by increasing the initial sample size.
-It also shows that the SNR value gradually decreases and the gradient estimator is dominated by random noise as the optimization proceeds; that is, the quality of the gradient estimator gradually gets worse because $||\nabla_{\lambda_{t}} \mathcal{L}(\lambda_{t}) ||_{2}^{2}$ approaches $0$.
-In contrast, in our method, the SNR value can be controlled by not only the sample size but also a factor of the learning-rate scheduler function $\eta_{t-1}$.
+where $\kappa$ is a positive constant and $N$ is an initial sample size for the MC- and RQMC-based methods. \begin{proof} See Section \ref{prop2:proof} for the proof. \end{proof} \end{thm} The above theorem implies that for the MC- and RQMC-based methods, the SNR can be increased only by increasing the initial sample size, i.e., by increasing the estimation cost.
+Furthermore, the SNRs of these methods gradually decrease because the sample size $N$ is fixed and $||\nabla_{\lambda_{t}}\mathcal{F}(\lambda_{t}) ||_{2}^{2}$ approaches $0$ as the optimization proceeds.
+This fact means that the gradient estimator based on these methods becomes dominated by random noise.
+On the other hand, in our method, it seems that the SNR gradually becomes lower than those of the MC- and RQMC-based methods since the sample size $N_{t}$ decreases as shown in Section~\ref{sec:derivation}.
+However, it can be seen that our method can keep it at a high value since the learning rate scheduler function $\eta_{t-1}$ {appears in the denominator}.
+That is, our method can improve the quality of gradient estimation by the learning rate scheduler function, i.e., not by increasing the estimation cost.